FVinetskiy/Product-feedback-app/README.md

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size(pixel perfect)
 - See hover states for all interactive elements on the page
 - Create, read, update, and delete product feedback requests
 - Receive form validations when trying to create/edit feedback requests